devksingh4/system-init/macos/README.md

 * Ensure Rectangle starts on startup
 * Log into Discord, Spotify
 * Log into iMessage - ensure messages are syncing
+* Sign into Code - ensure sync is enabled

 ## Attribution
 Modified from [this repository](https://gist.github.com/mrlesmithjr/f3c15fdd53020a71f55c2032b8be2eda) and [this repository](https://github.com/geerlingguy/mac-dev-playbook/).